Spodnje Škofije: History

-Historically linked to Muggia (now in Italy), it was under the rule of the Patriarchs of Aquileia during most of the Middle Ages, until passing under Venetian rule in the 15th century.
+Historically linked to Muggia (now in Italy), Spodnje Škofije was under the rule of the Patriarchs of Aquileia during most of the Middle Ages, until passing under Venetian rule in the 15th century.
 It remained part of the Republic of Venice until its dissolution in 1797.
-After that, it passed under the Habsburg monarchy, the French Empire, before being absorbed into the Austrian Empire in 1813.
+After that, it passed under the Habsburg monarchy and the French Empire before being absorbed into the Austrian Empire in 1813.
 During the Austro-Hungarian period, it was part of the province of Istria within the Austrian Littoral.
-According to the last Austrian census of 1910, 63.3% of the population was ethnically Slovene, while 34.6% were Istrian Italians.
-After World War I, it became part of Italy and it was incorporated in the Province of Trieste.
-After the war, it was part of the Free Territory of Trieste and it was under Anglo-American military administration until 1954, when it was ceded to Socialist Yugoslavia.
-During the Ten Day War, fighting between the Yugoslav federal army and Slovenian defense troops took place near Škofije.
+According to the last Austrian census of 1910, 63.3% of the population was ethnically Slovene, and 34.6% was Istrian Italians.
+After World War I, it became part of Italy and it was incorporated into the Province of Trieste.
+After the war, it was part of the Free Territory of Trieste and it was under Anglo-American military administration until 1954, when it was ceded to Yugoslavia.
+During the Ten Day War, fighting between the Yugoslav federal army and Slovenian defense forces took place near Škofije.